bitsoko-services/bits/README.md

 # bits
-a free simple and secure way to store your digital currencies on your mobile
+a free, simple and secure way to receive, store and send your digital currencies on your mobile